stianstrysse/stianstrysse.github.io/_posts/2021-10-16-getting-started-with-azuread-extension-attributes.md

 An example scenario is that you need to store some form of object lifecycle state value on an Azure AD object, like `Active`, `Inactive` or `PendingDeletion`, to use in reports and identity automation tasks.

 The custom extension attributes can be used with the following Azure AD object types: User, Group Organization, Device and Application.

+{: .box-warning}
+**Warning**: Never store sensitive information in attributes in Azure AD, as all users and applications can access the values.

 ## Create a new app registration